Ladybug Painting Step By Step

 Learn to paint this cute ladybug!
-It’s a great spring painting to do with the kids or as a relaxing & easy painting for yourself!
+This is a great painting you can do with the kids or as a relaxing & easy painting for yourself!

 Grab the traceable from my traceable library, print it out and use a sheet of graphite paper underneath to trace the layout on your canvas.
 If you do not have graphite paper, you can apply pencil to the back of the print out and then trace it.